dufrenoyl/cb-workshop-2d/VMSETUP.md

 ```

 * Edit the configuration file (replacing user & adding geometry)
-Edit the [Service] section of the file, replacing instances of <USER> with couchbase.
+Edit the [Service] section of the file, replacing instances of '<USER>' with couchbase.
 Also, add the -geometry 1280x1024 clause at the end of the ExecStart parameter.
 This just tells VNC the screen size it should start in.
 You will modify two lines in total.
 ```